-Due to current National Restrictions to minimise the spread of COVID-19 Jane Austen’s House is currently closed.
+In line with current Government restrictions to minimise the spread of COVID-19 Jane Austen’s House is currently closed.
 Please visit their website for further information on reopening.

 Jane Austen’s House in Chawton, Hampshire, is the house where Jane Austen lived and wrote.
 It is the most treasured Austen site in the world.
 It was here that Jane’s genius flourished and where she wrote, revised and had published all her major works: Sense and Sensibility, Pride and Prejudice, Mansfield Park, Emma, Northanger Abbey and Persuasion.

 Jane lived at what is now Jane Austen’s House for the last eight years of her life.
 She moved here in 1809 with her mother, sister Cassandra and friend Martha Lloyd.
 The house was owned by Jane’s brother Edward, who had been adopted by the wealthy Knight family and had since inherited the Chawton Estate.
 The house was offered to the women rent-free for life.

 Today, Jane Austen’s House is a Grade I listed building and one of the most important literary sites in the world, attracting tens of thousands of visitors each year.
 The museum holds an important collection of objects associated with Jane Austen, including letters written by Jane and personal effects belonging to her and her family.
 Particular highlights include her jewellery, first editions of her books, textiles and the table at which she wrote her much loved novels.